 Spamming is not allowed since it’s not necessary and will disturb others

-You may not post NSFW content anywhere, and will result in an immediate ban
+You may not post NSFW content anywhere, and will result in an immediate ban.
+This applies to profile pictures and user background too.

 You want to avoid necroposting if the topic is solved, or the post isn’t related to the topic.
 But necroposting is better than multiple topics of the same subject.